 Early History of the Cusumano family

-Another 261 words (19 lines of text) covering the years 1308 and 1310 are included under the topic Early Cusumano History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cusumano research.
+Another 131 words (9 lines of text) covering the years 1308 and 1310 are included under the topic Early Cusumano History in all our PDF Extended History products and printed products wherever possible.

 Cusumano Spelling Variations

 Spelling variations of this family name include: Cosmano, Cosmani, Cosmelli, Cosimi, Cusma, Cosma, Cusmano, Cosmanus, Gusmani, Gusmin, Gosmin, Cusumano, Cocimano, Cusmano and many more.

 Early Notables of the Cusumano family (pre 1700)